YipuXu/FIT5046-A3/README.md

 Connect your Android device or start an emulator in Android Studio, then click the Run button.

+Network Access Note:

+The exercise recommendation feature (on the Home screen) relies on a third-party API (https://exercisedb-api.vercel.app).
+This service is occasionally blocked on certain institutional networks, including Monash University WiFi.

+If you encounter issues where exercise cards fail to load or pagination does not work:

+Please switch to your mobile hotspot or a home WiFi network

+Do not use Monash campus WiFi when testing this feature

+This issue only affects the external exercise API.
+All other app features remain functional under university networks.

 ## Data Storage

 - **Local Data**: The app uses a Room database to store workout records, user preferences (like fitness tags), calendar events, etc., locally on the user's device.